ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • CBC

-• anemia (most commonly normocytic, normochromic; sometimes sideropenic due to repeated GIT or alveolar hemorrhage)
+• anemia (most commonly normocytic, normochromic; sometimes sideropenic due to recurrent GIT or alveolar hemorrhage)

 • sometimes leukocytosis, thrombocythemia